msf-oca-his/dhis-ca-printable-forms/README.md

 The configuration options are explained below.

 1. `PageTypes`: page types that app supports.
-  1. `A4`: contains configuration options for A4 sheets
+  1. `A4`: contains configuration options for A4 sheets.
+The values mentioned are the optimum values for A4 sheet.
     1. `Portrait`: contains config for Portrait mode of A4 sheet
       1. `height`: Do not change this value; this denotes the height (length) of the piece of paper on which content is printed.
       2. `width`: Do not change this value; this denotes the width of the piece of paper on which content is printed.